ezra-bible-app/ezrabibleapp.net/index.md

 ## Development
 Have a look at [Ezra Project's GitHub repository](https://github.com/tobias-klein/ezra-project) to find out more about its development.

-## Feedback
+## Feedback & Discussion
+To give feedback and discuss about Ezra Project, feel free to participate in the user forum: https://forum.ezra-project.net

+## Issues
-To give feedback (bug reports, feature requests) please use the Github issue system.
+To file issues (bug reports, feature requests, etc.) please use the Github issue system.
 Click [here](https://github.com/tobias-klein/ezra-project/issues/new) to file a new Issue for Ezra Project.